NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Research appointements

-- Member of the LVK O4b cosmology paper wrtiing team (since 2025)
+- Member of the LVK O4b cosmology paper writing team (since 2025)
 - Member of the _Virgo Speakers Committee_ (since 2024)
 - Member of the _ET Early-Career Scientist Support Committee_ (since 2024)
 - Chair of the _ET OSB Division 5_ on synergy with other GW observatories (since 2023)